alpinedev51/mma-elo-engine-py/README.md

 For example, if Fighter A (rated 1600) beats Fighter B (rated 1400), Fighter A’s rating will increase significantly, while Fighter B’s will decrease, reflecting the outcome of the match.

-#### Why is Elo Useful?

-Elo ratings offer several benefits:

-1. **Dynamic and Reflective**: The ratings adjust based on recent performances, making them a current and relevant measure of skill.

-2. **Comparative Ranking**: Elo allows for easy comparison between fighters or players, making it easier for fans and organizations to assess matchups.

-3. **Encourages Competition**: The system encourages players to compete against others with similar ratings, promoting fairer and more exciting matches.

-4. **Widely Recognized**: The Elo system is well-known and respected across various sports, making it a trusted measure for fans, analysts, and fighters alike.

-By incorporating Elo ratings into your MMA database, you provide users with a powerful tool to evaluate fighters' performances and skill levels, enhancing the overall experience of interacting with your data.

 ## Data Flow Diagram

 ```mermaid